inv4fee2020/xf_node/README.md

 ### Vars file _'xf_node.vars'_

-The vars file allows you to manually update with your 'USER_DOMAINS' to avoid interactive prompts during the install.
+The vars file allows you to manually update the following variables which help to avoid interactive prompts during the install;

+- 'USER_DOMAINS' - note the order in which the A & CNAME records must be entered.
+- 'CERT_EMAIL' - email address for certificate renewals etc.

 The file also controls some of the packages that are installed on the node.
-More features will be added in time.
+More features will be added over time.

 Simply clone down the repo and update the file using your preferred editor such as nano;